-While the bump can vary in size and roundness depending on your dog’s breed, it’s a normal part of your dog’s anatomy.
+The bump can vary in size and roundness depending on your dog’s breed, but it’s a normal part of your dog’s anatomy.

 The occiput, or occipital bone, takes its name from the Latin word for “back of the skull.”
 It’s the part of the skull that connects to your dog’s neck and acts as a passage for their spinal cord, allowing your dog to move their head in relation to their spine.

-The size of the occiput will depend on your dog’s breed.
+The size will depend on your dog’s breed.
 Some dog breeds will have a pronounced occiput that’s easy to feel through the skin of their head, while others will have a smaller bump.
 Hounds, for example, are known for having a pronounced occiput.

 Because the bump is a part of your dog’s skull, it should remain around the same size throughout your dog’s life unless there’s a medical issue.